JAremko/alpine-vim/README.md

   - If Vim or Powerline doesn't look right in the tmux try `tmux -2`
   - If the Golang auto-complete doesn't work  try  `go install` package
   - **Leave a comment if you found a bug or if you have a suggestion**
-  - **Any contribution to this image or `vim-typescript` and `vim-go-tools` images are greatly appreciated as well as new runtime containers!**
+  - **Any contribution are greatly appreciated as well as new runtime containers!**